 Foot pain is a common problem with a wide range of possible causes.
-If it is severe or persistent, you should see your GP.

 Common causes of foot pain